Shopping cart abandonment is a major reason, why most e-commerce sites lose tons of prospects.

 How does mobile optimization help to reduce cart abandonment?

-- Make sure your WooCommerce store is mobile-friendly, as many shoppers use mobile devices.
-A smooth mobile experience can significantly lower the chances of cart abandonment.
+Make sure your WooCommerce store is mobile-friendly, as many shoppers use mobile devices.
+A smooth mobile experience can significantly lower the chances of shopping cart abandonment.

 How can I improve my website’s loading speed?